 Roche to make hundreds of millions of COVID-19 rapid tests monthly - CEO

-ZURICH, Oct 29 (Reuters) - Swiss drugmaker Roche ROG.S plans to boost production of rapid COVID-19 tests to hundreds of millions monthly, including possible saliva tests, Chief Executive Severin Schwan said, acknowledging the fierceness of the pandemic's second wave took him by surprise.
+ZURICH, Oct 29 (Reuters) - Swiss drugmaker Roche ROG.S plans to boost rapid COVID-19 antigen test production to hundreds of millions monthly, including possible saliva tests, Chief Executive Severin Schwan said on Thursday, acknowledging the fierceness of the pandemic's second wave took him by surprise.

-"The market is totally sold out," Schwan said on Thursday on a call with journalists of the rapid antigen tests that governments are increasingly turning to as global COVID-19 cases skyrocket and swamp test centres that until now have relied on more-accurate but slower PCR tests.
+Schwan said Roche's production of so-called PCR tests for the new coronavirus, which are more accurate than the antigen tests and have been a testing mainstay since the pandemic began, will likely never exceed "double digit" millions monthly, due to capacity limits.

+Consequently, as coronavirus cases soar globally and European countries including Germany and France introduce new restrictions, they are turning more to antigen tests from Roche, its South Korean partner SD Biosensor Inc., and rivals like Abbott Laboratories ABT.N and Siemens Healthineers SHLG.DE to keep up with demand now outstripping supply.

 (Reporting by John Miller; Editing by Michael Shields)